EventEase2025/.github/profile/readme.md

 ## Development Phase:
 - This app is currently under development.
 We're actively building the core features of EventEase!
+- the main app repository is currently private

 - If you're interested in contributing and would like to learn more about the app, please send an email to [arindamverma22@gmail.com] with your GitHub username and a brief description of your skills or interests. - - We'll review your request and send you an invitation to the organization.